brooklynrail/brooklynrail-platform/content/events/2022/08/architecture-unbound-a-century-of-the-disruptive-avant-garde-with-joseph-giovannini.md

 ---
 title: "Architecture Unbound: A Century of the Disruptive Avant-Garde"
 deck: Featuring Joseph Giovannini and Lyle Rexer
-summary: Designer Joseph Giovannini joins Rail contributor Lyle Rexer for a conversation.
+summary: Architect Joseph Giovannini joins Rail contributor Lyle Rexer for a conversation.
 We conclude with a poetry reading by Kyle Brosnihan.
 people:
   - person: joseph-giovannini